 But as Stapleton wrapped his heartfelt, honeyed vocals around the national anthem, he brought an added sense of gravitas fitting for the special occasion.
 Stapleton's moving version of The Star-Spangled Banner even provoked tears from Eagles coach, Nick Sirianni.

 Accompanied solely by Stapleton's acoustic guitar, the anthem served as a welcome moment of quiet reflection, in amongst the histrionics and fireworks traditionally associated with the Super Bowl.

-Stapleton will perform the national anthem, joining a stellar cast of past country music performers.
-In 2022, Mickey Guyton did the honours, while ‘The Chief’, Eric Church, delivered a rousing rendition of the Star-Spangled Banner alongside Jazmine Sullivan in 2021.
+Stapleton joins a stellar cast of past country music performers.
+In 2022, Mickey Guyton did the honours, while ‘The Chief’, Eric Church, delivered a rousing rendition of The Star-Spangled Banner alongside Jazmine Sullivan in 2021.

-Stapleton will be joined by other musical guests, such as Babyface and Sheryl Lee Ralph, for the pre-game suite of performances.
+Stapleton was joined by other musical guests, such as Babyface and Sheryl Lee Ralph, for the pre-game suite of performances.

-With Stapleton's distinctive, honeyed vocals, the Kentucky native seems the perfect choice for this year's Super Bowl national anthem - although Guyton's moving, gospel-infused performance last year has certainly left him with big shoes to fill.
+Guyton's moving, gospel-infused performance last year certainly left Chris Stapleton with big shoes to fill.

 For more on Chris Stapleton, see below: